bitpesa/api-documentation/transaction-flow.md

 > **WARNING**
 >
 > For your application to get approved you MUST support reusing the sender ID for the same sender across transactions.
+If the sender's details change in your system then you can use the `PATCH /v1/senders/<sender_id>` endpoint to update the sender details you store in our system to keep them up-to-date.

 > **NOTE**
 >